Meet the cast of Last Tango in Halifax series five

 Here's everything you need to know about the cast and characters of Last Tango in Halifax

-BBC One’s beloved comedy-drama Last Tango in Halifax is returning to our screens later this year, with all the main cast set to return.
+BBC One’s beloved comedy-drama Last Tango in Halifax has returned to our screens, with all the main cast back for more.

 We haven’t seen the characters since 2016, so if you’ve forgotten the finer details of the family tree, here’s a handy guide…